 - opportunities to create spin-out companies and develop a partnership approach to future interactions with external users

 - potential benefits to teaching activities, including the development of student projects (undergraduate or postgraduate), access to case study materials for projects and practical classes, and opportunities to visit partner organisations as part of the students, career development.

 It is worth being aware of the existence of a number of potential barriers to knowledge exchange and collaboration between academia and external end user organisations.
 These barriers, according to Abreu et al's Universities, Business and Knowledge Exchange (2008), are:

 - lack of knowledge of potential partners, collaboration mechanisms and funding opportunities

 - differences (or perceived differences) in research drivers

 - financial constraints, Intellectual Property (IP) and confidentiality issues

-- timescales, with universities often operating on significantly longer time scales.
+- timescales, with universities often operating on significantly longer time scales than potential outside collaborators.